22 Crucial Projects to Get Done Before Hosting Thanksgiving

 Company is coming!
-Make sure your house is shipshape and that your guests will be comfortable by getting these important projects done before Thanksgiving.
+Make sure your house is shipshape and that your guests will be comfortable by getting these important tasks done before Thanksgiving.

 Clean the Refrigerator